Blog Hero

 Mono-focal lenses are a common choice.
 However, there are also premium lenses that provide additional vision benefits.

-Generally, cataract surgery is effective and is considered one of the safest types of surgeries performed in the US.
+Generally, laser cataract surgery is effective and is considered one of the safest types of surgeries performed in the US.

 Post-Operative Eye Drops